opencog/atomspace/opencog/matrix/README.md

 certain sense, the atomspace was designed from the get-go to do exactly that.
 Once you realize that your data can be seen as a kind of matrix, you can then apply a variety of generic matrix analysis tools to it.

+Another way to arrive at this idea is to view your data as a graph, and then realize that any graph can be described in terms of it's adjacency matrix.
+This directory provides tools to work with a graph from the point of view of its being an adjacency matrix.

 The tools implemented here include:

- * row and column subtotals (i.e. "marginals")
+ * Row and column subtotals (i.e. "marginals").
- * computing and caching frequencies from counts.
+ * Computing and caching frequencies from counts.
- * computing and caching mutual information between rows and columns
+ * Computing and caching mutual information of pairs.
+ * Computing and caching marginal mutual information.
- * computing cosine similarity between rows or columns.
+ * Computing cosine similarity between rows or columns.
- * performing PCA (principal component analysis) in the matrix.
+ * Performing PCA (principal component analysis) in the matrix.
- * performing cuts, to remove unwanted rows, columns and individual entries.
+ * Performing cuts, to remove unwanted rows, columns and individual entries.

 To use these tools, all you need to do is to specify a low-level object that describes the matrix.
 It needs to provide some very simple